-John Marcello of 2720 Ocean Drive stated that speed limits used to be a lot higher in Manhattan Beach.
+John Marcello, of 2720 Ocean Drive, stated that speed limits used to be a lot higher in Manhattan Beach.
 Mr. Marcello stated that people are more courteous now and that people driving along Manhattan Avenue are not speeding or beeping their horns.

-Chair Longhurst closed public hearing and opened Commissioner comments.
+Chair Longhurst closed the Public Hearing and opened Commissioner Discussion.